-Angela has aspirations of becoming a barrister to provide “accessible legal representation” to those “who feed the nation”.
+Angela wrote about her experience of being accused of aggravated trespass on her own land and how she hoped to provide “accessible legal representation” to those “who feed the nation”.

 See Angela's video:

-Shakira is from Bolton and is in the second year of her Law with Criminology degree at the University of Salford.
-She aspires to become a solicitor working in criminal, public or EU law.
+Entering the competition when she was in the second year of her Law with Criminology degree at the University of Salford, Shakira aimed to become a solicitor working in either criminal, public or EU law.

 See Shakira's video: